Advertisement s

 • Nerve injury — while primarily an issue with extractions of lower wisdom teeth — can occur with the removal of any tooth if the nerve is near the extraction site.
 Typically caused by damage from a surgical drill, nerve injuries are rare and usually temporary.

 • Bisphosphonates — drugs used to prevent/treat osteoporosis, multiple myeloma, bone cancer and bone metastasis from other cancers — may put patients who undergo tooth extractions at risk for developing osteonecrosis of the jaw (a rotting of the jaw bones).
-It is thought that bisphosphonates attack the teeth and bone and may prevent cells that break down bone from working.
+It is thought that bisphosphonates attack the teeth and bone, and may prevent cells that break down bone from working.
 If you are taking an osteoporosis medication such as Fosamax, try to avoid extraction whenever possible, rather than opt for removal of the tooth/teeth.

 • Without an opposing tooth, the tooth above or below the extraction socket will, over time, move out of its socket, likely exposing its roots and becoming sensitive to temperature changes.
 Particularly when several teeth have been extracted, another possible long-term problem is thinning of the jawbone, which then becomes easier to break.